How to save money when traveling Europe?

 16. Stay away from restaurants on main roads

-If you plan to eat out, avoid the main roads and tourist areas.
+Avoid the main roads and tourist areas if you plan to eat out.
 Champs-Élysses in Paris or Via de Mercanti in Milan are examples of expensive streets.

 You can usually find much cheaper deals just a bit off from main roads.
 Ask the locals where they eat, and you’ll save a bunch while still enjoying delicious dishes.